desecho/ansible-playbook-server-legacy/README.md

 It uses [ansible-vault][ansible-vault] to manage secrets.
 It uses [Grive][Grive] and [Google Drive][Google Drive] for backup storage.
-It installs htop and iftop to monitor through CLI
+It installs htop and iftop to monitor through CLI.

 **Warning**: It suits my particular needs but might not be suitable for others.
 It is not perfect and it is not meant to be.
 It's also currently set up in a way that is not the most secure thing one might come up with.
 See "Drawbacks" below for details.